The isomorphism problem for large-type Artin groups: Centralisers of hyperbolic elements.

 By (\cite{ho2007classification}, Theorem 3.16), the equivalence classes of possible central extensions for $(**)$ are in one-to-one correspondence with the elements of the cohomology group $H^2(\mathbf{Z}; \mathbf{Z}) = \{1 \}$.
 This means there is only one such extension, and it is the abelian group $\mathbf{Z}^2$.
 We obtain $Stab(u) = \langle g \rangle \times \langle z_0 \rangle \cong \mathbf{Z}^2$. \(\Box\)

-\begin{rem} (1) If the transverse-tree associated with $z$ contains an infinite line, then one can apply Lemma \ref{LemmaInAabc} to any element $g \in Stab(u)$ and any point $x \in u$, and obtain that $g \in A_{abc}$.
-This shows $Stab(u) \subseteq A_{abc}$. \\(2) The choice of $z_0$ in the above proof is made up to multiplication with an element of $Fix(u)$, i.e. with a power of $g$. \end{rem}
+\begin{rem} (1) If the transverse-tree associated with $z$ contains an infinite line, then one can apply Lemma \ref{LemmaInAabc} to any element $g \in Stab(u)$ and any point $x \in u$, and obtain that, up to conjugation, $g \in A_S$ for an appropriate subset $S \subseteq V(\Gamma)$.
+Furthermore, if $z$ generates the centre of an exotic dihedral Artin group $H$, then $S = \{a, b, c\}$ for some appropriate standard generators, by Lemma \ref{LemmaCantBe2222}.
+In particular, $Stab(u) \subseteq A_{abc}$ and $u \subseteq X_{abc}$. \\(2) The choice of $z_0$ in the proof of Lemma \ref{LemmaStab(u)} is made up to multiplication with an element of $Fix(u)$, i.e. with a power of $g$. \end{rem}

 \begin{lemma} Let $u$ be an axis of $z$ and suppose that there exists an element $g \in A_{\Gamma} \backslash \{1\}$ such that $u \subseteq Fix(g)$.
 Then $\bar{u}$ has infinite valence in $\mathcal{T}$.
 More precisely, and in the light of Lemma \ref{LemmaStab(u)}, there is an appropriate choice of $z_0 \in A_{\Gamma}$ such that we have $Stab(u) \cong \langle g \rangle \times \langle z_0 \rangle \subseteq A_{abc}$ (for appropriate $a, b, c \in V(\Gamma)$) and such that $\langle g \rangle$ acts transitively on the set of edges around $\bar{u}$ and $z_0$ acts trivially on the set of edges around $\bar{u}$. \end{lemma}